 2. It’s all about research.

-UWaterloo Mathematics houses the largest concentration of researchers in the mathematical and computing sciences in North America.
 Work with the best – over 800 graduate students and 200 professors.
 19 of our professors are recognized with research chairs in the mathematical and computing sciences.
-NSERC funding awarded to UWaterloo Mathematics faculty researchers is significantly above the national average.
+NSERC funding awarded to Waterloo Mathematics faculty researchers is significantly above the national average.
 Learn more by checking out research information for graduate students.

 3. Distinguished faculty members.

 See research chairs and awards for more information.

 5. Interdisciplinary research is key.